eladmeidar/mini/README.markdown

     sudo gem install purzelrakete-mini --source=http://gems.github.com

+create a directory for mini and run the following

+    minigen create <your-mini-dir>

+this creates two files in your mini dir. edit both as you see fit, then add your mini dir to your $PATH inside of your shell's rc file.

 ## usage

 launch: (leave the # off the channel names. you can add many channel names, main one is first)